hirsuitedevil/Calculators/README.md

 - **iOS and Android calculators** adapt to all screen sizes:
   - Buttons scale dynamically.
   - Layout adjusts for both portrait and landscape orientations.
-- Fully functional on mobile, tablet, and desktop devices.

 ---